Editor’s note: Jesse Hagopian co-edited the new book “Black Lives Matter at School: An Uprising for Educational Justice” with Denisha Jones.

 Moreover, the need for Black history and ethnic studies in our schools could not be more needed — especially when you consider hate crimes have spiked severely in Seattle and across the United States, including in our nation’s schools.
 Too often, classroom curriculum is whitewashed to exclude many of the struggles and contributions of Black, Indigenous and people of color.

 Our movement — in collaboration with so many others, including the Advancement Project, Dignity in Schools, Students Deserve, Black Minds Matter, NAACP Youth Council, and more — has scored important wins, such as removing police from schools in many cities around the country, including Seattle.
-But the BLM at School Week of Action was never meant to contain teaching and organizing for Black lives to a single week.
+But the Black Lives Matter at School Week of Action was never meant to contain teaching and organizing for Black lives to a single week.
 It was always meant as a catalyst for educators, students and families to take the work into their entire year.
-Now BLM at School has developed a framework and a plan of action for how to join thousands of others around the country to make Black Lives Matter at school all year long: The BLM at School Year of Purpose.
+Now Black Lives Matter at School has developed a framework and a plan of action for how to join thousands of others around the country to make Black Lives Matter at school all year long: The BLM at School Year of Purpose.

 The Year of Purpose has two major components: